nbicocchi/learn-microservices/modules/communication-sync/slides/4 - GraphQL.md

   }
 }
 ```

 For the moment, we will focus on the basic concepts of GraphQL also by using examples with queries, and then we will move on to the technical aspects of its implementation.

 ### Queries & Mutations
 In GraphQL, queries are used to retrieve data from the server, while mutations are used to modify or create data on the server.
 Both queries and mutations are defined in the GraphQL schema and can be executed by clients to interact with the server.
-The main difference between queries and mutations is that queries are read-only operations that do not modify the server's state, while mutations are write operations that can modify the server's state.
-The syntax for queries and mutations is similar, but they are distinguished by the operation keyword at the beginning of the request:

 - **Query**: Used to retrieve data from the server; we have talked about it in the previous section.
 - **Mutation**: Used to modify or create data on the server.

 An example can be:
     ```
     mutation {
         createPost(description: "This is a description", userId: "200", imagePath: "posts/default.jpg") {